I-291

 In October 1970, ConnDOT announced that I-291 and US 44 would not be built along the reservoirs, or in a protested area of South Bloomfield.
 The same month, the state transportation commissioner said he would not seek federal approval for any I-291 plan, but instead wait for the next governor to decide.
 Thomas Meskill took office from John Dempsey in 1971.

 In February 1971, Gov. Meskill favored keeping I-291, but moving it away from the reservoirs.
 In June 1971, the state senate passed a bill preventing construction of I-291 there.
-In August 1971, the state proposed locating the highway 500 feet east of the reservoirs, but in September unveiled a plan to place it west of Talcott Mountain, paralleling routes 10 and 185.
+In August 1971, the state proposed locating the highway 500 feet east of the reservoirs, but in September unveiled a plan to place it west of Talcott Mountain, paralleling Route 10 and Route 185.

-Southwest: Newington, Rocky Hill
+Southwest: New Britain, Newington, Rocky Hill

 This segment would have had six interchanges: a four-level stack at I-84 in West Hartford; a four-ramp interchange at Route 175; an expressway connector to Route 72 in New Britain; a four-ramp interchange at Route 173; a high-volume interchange at the Berlin Turnpike, and a directional T at I-91.
-Early plans for the Berlin Turnpike included a cloverleaf interchange there, but by 1970 the design had been changed to a split-level diamond (aka volleyball interchange.
+Early plans for the Berlin Turnpike included a cloverleaf interchange there, but by 1970 the design had been changed to a split-level diamond (aka volleyball) interchange.

 In February 1971, the state completed its plans for I-291 here, and in Feb.
 1972, the final Environmental Impact Statement (EIS) was submitted to the FHWA.
 In November 1972, the FHWA divisional office granted formal design approval, but requested ConnDOT give further consideration to noise and air quality impact.